 Don’t save what is left after spending; spend what is left after saving. – Warren Buffet

 As a freelancer, print the quote and stick at a place where you can see it daily.
-You can even download the below image and use it as a Wallpaper.
-(Click the image to open the full version image and then save it for wallpaper).

 Time can change very fast.
 So always try to achieve financial freedom as a freelancer.